tsgates/arch-wiki-markdown/wiki/SFTP.md

 You can start and stop the pure-ftpd daemon by

-    # rc.d start pure-ftpd
+    # systemctl start pure-ftpd
-    # rc.d stop pure-ftpd
+    # systemctl stop pure-ftpd
-    # rc.d restart pure-ftpd
+    # systemctl restart pure-ftpd

-and you can set it to automatically start by adding it to the daemons list in /etc/rc.conf.
+and you can set it to automatically start with

+    # systemctl enable pure-ftpd

 > Set up Certificates